Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

-Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the better stock?
-We will compare the two companies based on the strength of their dividends, institutional ownership, analyst recommendations, profitability, valuation, earnings and risk.
+Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the superior business?
+We will contrast the two companies based on the strength of their risk, dividends, profitability, analyst recommendations, valuation, institutional ownership and earnings.

+91.1% of Resideo Technologies shares are held by institutional investors.
+Comparatively, 33.7% of Latch shares are held by institutional investors.
+0.1% of Resideo Technologies shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This table compares Resideo Technologies and Latch’s revenue, earnings per share and valuation.
+This table compares Resideo Technologies and Latch’s gross revenue, earnings per share and valuation.

 |Gross Revenue